FILMS & ONLINE PEFORMANCES

 Class Artist, Finding the Dance within your Body

 Chiok is a founding member and a performing dance artist with Sigma Contemporary Dance.
 Independently, her co-creation "Honey Bee And The Dandelion", and participation in various dance projects have taken her to festivals locally, including 12.ance Festival, Esplanade’s Hua Yi Festival and Contact Contemporary Dance Festival, and across Asia in Indonesia, Macau, Hong Kong and Taiwan.
 Aside from performing and her creative work, Chiok Woon actively shares her practice and findings in ballet and contemporary dance with individuals aged 3 to over 50 at Sigma Collective Space and Z.en Ballet, which she co-runs.
-She enjoys the new discoveries she makes
+She appreciates the new discoveries and continual shifts in perspective that come through every class, creation, and connection.

 Daphne Chua